Coronavirus digest: Johnson & Johnson vaccine 66% effective | DW | 29.01.2021

 "Gambling on one dose was certainly worthwhile,'' Dr. Mathai Mammen, global research chief for J&J's Janssen Pharmaceutical unit, told The Associated Press.

-The BioNTech-Pfizer coronavirus shotshows no link to reported post-vaccination deaths and no new side effects, the European Medicines Agency (EMA) said on Friday.
+The BioNTech-Pfizer coronavirus shot shows no link to reported post-vaccination deaths and no new side effects, the European Medicines Agency (EMA) said.

 The Amsterdam-based agency said it had examined reports that dozens of mainly elderly people in Norway and other European countries had died after they received a first shot of the vaccine, known as Comirnaty.